Skin Cancer - Medical Condition

 Occasionally, tumours are killed by freezing them with liquid nitrogen or burning them with a laser.
 Radiation and chemotherapy can be used in addition to surgery if the cancer has recurred or if your doctor believes it might metastasize or return.

 Topical medications (medications that are applied to the skin) can be used to treat superficial basal cell carcinoma (sBCC).
 These medications include 5-fluorouracil* (also known as fluorouracil) and imiquimod.

 5-fluorouracil (5 FU) belongs to the group of medications known as topical antineoplastics.
 It works by interfering with cancer cell growth.

 Imiquimod belongs to the group of medications called immune response modifiers.
 This type of medication works by stimulating the immune system to produce substances that fight against the cancer.

 In cases where the cancer has spread to other areas of the body, chemotherapy medications may be used in combination with other treatment options such as radiation therapy and surgery.
 Your doctor will decide on an appropriate combination of medications based on your individual medical history.

-To help prevent skin cancer, protect your skin from the sun by covering up with clothing or wearing a sunscreen that has an SPF of at least 15 and blocks both UVA and UVB rays.
+To help prevent skin cancer, protect your skin from the sun by covering up with clothing or wearing a sunscreen that has an SPF of at least 30 and blocks both UVA and UVB rays.
 Apply a generous amount of sunscreen to your body at least ½ hour before going outside.
+Reapply the sunscreen on a regular basis, especially after swimming or sweating.
 Check your skin every month for changes, growths, or sores that do not heal, and have these checked out by a doctor as soon as possible.